DinhL3/virtual-cat/README.md

 - Register or log in to your account.
 - Take care of your cat by feeding, playing, and grooming it.
 - Enjoy watching your cat grow and thrive!

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.